nathanpc/bamboo-lisp/README.md

   - Clang 5.1 (Mac OS X)

+## Building the REPL

+In order to build the complete REPL and interpreter environment under an UNIX platform all you need to do is just run `make` in the root of the project and you'll get a `bamboo` binary built in the `build/` directory.

+If you're on Windows a Visual Studio solution has been thoughtfully included in the `windows/` directory.
+Just open the `Bamboo.sln` file and compile the project.

 ## Example Usage

 There are some examples included in the `examples` folder, but here's a very